awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

  Next, you create an encrypted volume with that snapshot\.
 Then you replace the unencrypted volume by detaching it from the EC2 instance and attaching the encrypted volume\.

-Finally, you must update the key policy for the customer\-managed CMK to enable access for the AWS Cloud9 service role\.
+Finally, you must update the key policy for the customer managed CMK to enable access for the AWS Cloud9 service role\.

 **Note**
- The following procedure focuses on using a customer\-managed CMK to encrypt a volume\.
+ The following procedure focuses on using a customer managed CMK to encrypt a volume\.
 You can also use an [AWS managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) for an AWS service in your account \(the alias for Amazon EBS is `aws/ebs`\)\.
 If you choose this default option for encryption, skip step 1 where you create a customer managed CMK\.
-Also skip step 8 where you update the key policy \(you cannot change the key policy for an AWS managed CMK\)\.<a name="creating-encrypted-volume"></a>
+Also skip step 8 where you update the key policy \(you can't change the key policy for an AWS managed CMK\)\.<a name="creating-encrypted-volume"></a>

 **To encrypt an existing Amazon EBS volume**